lite-xl/lite-xl-ide/README.md

 * Allow to run debugged program with shell-like argument list.
 * Allows watching variables by adding them to a watchlist.
 * Allow clicking on the debugger status to change it (running -> break, inactive -> start, stopped -> continue).
+* Allows binding the debugger plugin to `terminal`, allowing it to automatically parse and emit input to the debugger in a particular terminal.

 #### TODO